-- 14.1 With the exception of the provisions of article 14.10, all Employees are to receive a 60-minute meal period, to be initiated between the conclusion of the fourth hour of work and the conclusion of the sixth hour of work. - Substantials.
-Substantial snacks (e.g. sandwiches, soups, stews, etc.) will be served no later than three hours after the general crew call.
-In the event that this requirement is not met, the meal period will be initiated between the conclusion of the fourth hour of work and the conclusion of the fifth hour of work. - 14.3 If the Company initiates the meal period at the conclusion of the fifth hour of work, this meal period will be recognized as the regular meal break and will be subject to the terms and conditions of this Agreement with regards to meal penalty, grace period and the second meal period. - 14.4 Sixty-minute meal periods shall not be considered as "last person through the line"; however, the Company will allow sufficient time for departments to "make safe" the work place prior to the start of the meal period. - Second Meal Period.
+14.1 With the exception of the provisions of article 14.10, all Employees are to receive a 60-minute meal period, to be initiated between the conclusion of the fourth hour of work and the conclusion of the sixth hour of work.

+14.2 Substantials.
+Best efforts will be made to serve substantial snacks (e.g. sandwiches, soups, stews, etc.) 3 hours after the general crew call.
+In the event that this requirement is not met, the meal period will be initiated between the conclusion of the fourth hour of work and the conclusion of the fifth hour of work.

+14.3 If the Company initiates the meal period at the conclusion of the fifth hour of work, this meal period will be recognized as the regular meal break and will be subject to the terms and conditions of this Agreement with regards to meal penalty, grace period and the second meal period.

+14.4 Sixty-minute meal periods shall not be considered as "last person through the line"; however, the Company will allow sufficient time for departments to "make safe" the work place prior to the start of the meal period.

+14.5 Second Meal Period.
 When the Company initiates a second meal period in a workday, the second meal period shall commence between the conclusion of the fourth hour of work and the conclusion of the sixth hour of work, calculated from the completion of the previous meal period.
-In the event that substantials are not provided following the first meal period, a second meal period will be initiated between the conclusion of the fourth hour of work and the conclusion of the fifth hour of work calculated from the completion of the previous meal period. - 14.6 The one hour time allowed to consume the second meal shall be paid as a straight time hour and added to the workday.
+In the event that substantials are not provided following the first meal period, a second meal period will be initiated between the conclusion of the fourth hour of work calculated from the conclusion of the fifth hour of work calculated from the completion of the previous meal period.

+14.6 The one hour time allowed to consume the second meal shall be paid as a straight time hour and added to the workday.
 Such a meal period shall not be considered as being time worked for overtime calculations.
-Should a 30-minute meal period be invoked, article 14.10 shall apply. - 14.7 Grace Period.
-Subject to the Shop Steward's approval, a grace period of up to 15 minutes may be allowed at the meal break to complete a shot in progress.
+Should a 30-minute meal period be invoked, article 14.10 shall apply.

+14.7 Grace Period.
+Subject to the Shop Steward's consultation, a grace period of up to 15 minutes may be allowed at the first meal break to complete a shot in progress.
 A "shot in progress" is defined as the continuation of photography of the current set-up of the scene.
-No changes to lighting, framing or lenses are permitted during the grace period.
+No significant change to lighting, set-up or lenses is permitted during the grace period.
 In the event that the 15-minute grace period is exceeded or changes are made to the set up during the grace period, meal penalty payments shall be paid as per article 14.16 of this Agreement.
-The grace period shall not be scheduled nor automatic.
-It is not intended for everyday use. - 14.8 The request for a grace period will be made 15 minutes in advance of the meal period to allow ample time for the Shop Steward to be notified and make the decision as to whether or not to grant the grace period. - 14.9 When a grace period has been granted, the second meal period, if applicable, will commence as per article 14.5, but calculated from the time the regular meal period would have been completed had the grace period not been granted.
+The grace period shall neither be scheduled nor automatic.
+It is not intended for everyday use and a maximum of 2 grace periods shall be allowed per week.

+14.8 The notice for a grace period will be made in advance of the meal period to allow ample time for the Shop Steward to be notified.
+This notice shall not be considered as use of grace period.
+The grace period is considered to have been exercised only if it has actually been used.

+14.9 When a grace period has been granted, the second meal period, if applicable, will commence as per article 14.5, but calculated from the time the regular meal period would have been completed had the grace period not been granted.